angus-mackenzie/ASD-Notes/README.md

 * Entropy is a measure of disorder in a physical system
 * Software entropy: measure of code complexity
     * Tends to increase over time
-    * Speculatie development adds complexity at the start
+    * Speculative development adds complexity at the start
     * Bug fixes and enhancement increase complexity and degrade structure
         * Most software applications grow at annual rates of 5% - 10%.
 * Entropy makes it hard to